 - Warm up the milk and mix it with the yeast and sugar.
 Allow it rest for a few minutes, so the yeast gets activated

-- Leave the dough to rise twice it’s size in a warm place for at least 45 minutes to 1 hour
+- Leave the dough to rise (twice it’s size) in a warm place for at least 45 minutes to an 1 hour

-- After it rises, place the dough on the floured board and roll it out to 1 cm thick.
-Then cut the circular shapes with a 5cm cutter (you can also use a glass) and leave them to rest for another 15 minutes
+- After it rises, place the dough on the floured board and roll it out to 1 cm (0.3 inch) thick

-- Turn the doughnuts over to the other side and leave them to rest for ten additional minutes
+- Turn the doughnuts over to the other side and leave them to rest for 10 additional minutes

-- Heat the oil in the deepest saucepan you have (this will make sure that they do not touch the bottom or one another) and add the krofne one-by-one.
+- Heat the oil in the deepest saucepan you have (this will make sure that they do not touch the bottom or each other) and add the krofne one-by-one.
 Important: Be sure to place each krofna into the oil with the side that faced the dusted board upward, also be sure that the oil is not too hot, because if it is, the doughnuts will burn.
-Cook one first to be sure you have the right oil temperature.
+Cook one first to be sure you have the right oil temperature

 - The krofne may flip onto the second side alone, if not use a slotted spoon and flip each one over